tombrown86/WorkFrame/README.md

 	<li>No support for internationalisation</li>
 	<li>No built in benchmarking</li>
 	<li>No testing suite.
 Infact, the framework itself isn't unit tested..
 <br/><small>Unit tests could probably be written for your application components without problem.
-There is potentially an issue with anything loaded through the WorkFrame Loader ($this->LOAD) since it loads components using some magic (and not using dependency injection.)
-I think this issue can be worked around by overwriting the loader with your own fake test loader (you can inject it with set_loader, a func which should be available on all components.)</small></li>
+There is potentially an issue with anything loaded through the WorkFrame Loader ($this->LOAD) since it loads components using some magic (and not using dependency injection).
+I think this issue can be worked around by overwriting the loader with your own fake test loader (you can inject it with set_loader, a func which should be available on all components).</small></li>
 	<li>No caching</li>
 	<li>... it could go on for a while</li>
 </ol>